Freddrup/GY6050/README.md

 Frédéric Druppel.

 #P.S.:
-When you have unzipped the .zip file, remove "-master" from the name of the folder.
+When you have unzipped the .zip file, remove "-master" from the name of the folder before installing the library.
 Otherwhise, the library could not work properly.